Menu

 Updated May 2021

 South Miami Hospital is a 453-bed medical center which was opened in 1960.
-It provides quality care in many areas including robotic surgery, weight-loss surgery, Cardiovascular services, and burn care.
+It provides quality care in many areas including robotic surgery, weight-loss surgery, cardiovascular services and burn care.

-The Hospital has a level II and level III neonatal intensive care unit which is the recipient of the Joint Commission Certification for pre-maturity.
+The hospital has a level II and level III neonatal intensive care unit which is the recipient of the Joint Commission Certification for pre-maturity.

-Overview of South Miami Hospital
+U.S. News Overview of South Miami Hospital

 Regional Ranking: #19 in Florida and #6 in Miami-Fort Lauderdale.